Fourth-graders participate in a "book tasting," reading and reflecting on books from various genres.

 Fourth grade teachers construct lessons that encourage boys to develop independence and take ownership in their learning.
 Each boy becomes more proficient as a reader, writer, mathematician, and researcher.
 Hands-on activities, inquiry-style lessons, design thinking, and differentiated instruction allow our teachers to maximize the learning of each boy.

 It is also during this time that boys begin to experience biological changes preluding adolescence; our teachers help guide both boys and their parents in learning what to expect and how to best support their son.

-Haverford utilizes the Everyday Math curriculum, a spiraling system that allows teachers to cover math facts, operations, fractions and decimals, geometry, and problem solving, while deepening student understanding.
-Our differentiated instruction for 75 minutes each day allows us to reach every student, while still offering ability-appropriate challenges and enrichment.
+Haverford utilizes the Everyday Math curriculum, a spiraling system that allows teachers to cover math facts, operations, fractions, and decimals, geometry, and problem solving, while deepening student understanding.
+Differentiated instruction allows us to offer ability-appropriate challenges and enrichment.
 We emphasize the process of solving problems, working cooperatively, and thinking mathematically.

 Science offers active, experiential, and collaborative learning engagement.
 Boys employ a hands-on, minds-on approach to learning the scientific method.
 Areas of study include:

 - Life Science: Animal Behavior and Anatomical Structures